microbox/node/README.md

 ### Q&A

-Q: Why not compress the nodejs binary using UPX?
+#### Q: Why not compress the nodejs binary using UPX?
-A: 1.
-Docker will compress the image during transfer.
+1. Docker will compress the image during transfer.
 2. it will increase the booting speed from 30ms to 300ms.
 3. You always can create your own image with compressed nodejs binary from this base image.